 FAQs

-The main benefit of celery is its high content of fibre, antioxidants, and phytonutrients, which help reduce inflammation, support heart health, and aid in digestion.
+Celery is rich in fibre, antioxidants, and phytonutrients, which help reduce inflammation, support heart health, and aid digestion.

 Yes, it is generally okay to eat celery every day due to its low calorie and high nutrient content, but excessive consumption may cause bloating or gas.